-How many times do we read of children dying in the midst of busy swimming pools?
+How many times do we read of children dying in the midst of busy swimming pools when drowning prevention seems so possible?
 According to water safety experts the Hollywood depicted drownings with all the accompanied thrashing, yelling and drama are in truth unrealistic with actual drowning casualties being deceptively silent and splash free.
 (That doesn’t mean that anyone waving or calling for help does not need assistance.)

 So what should we look for?
 According to the viral blog “It doesn’t Look Like They’re Drowning” By Aviation Survival Technician First Class Mario Vittone and Francesco A. Pia, Ph.D the following are the characteristics of what they call “The instinctive Drowning Response”